LISTEN TO THIS ARTICLE

 The Configuration Layer Nobody Audits

-Take Claude Code's .claude/config.md file.
+Take Claude Code's CLAUDE.md file.
 It can specify which files the agent is allowed to modify, what coding standards to follow, and which external APIs to call.
 But it's just Markdown.
 Someone merging a feature branch could accidentally override security constraints.
 A compromised dependency could inject malicious instructions.
 The agent reads the config and does what it says.

 GitHub Copilot Workspace operates through a .github/copilot-instructions.md file.
 Cursor uses .cursorrules.
 These aren't secure configuration management systems.
 They're text files with implicit trust boundaries.